jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 --------talk.js
 ```

-It's important to keep things simple, we just want to know if things are going well:
+Let's keep things simple for the moment:

 ```jsx
 import React from 'react';